 In general, universities are quite widely distributed across Europe.
 In the EU and the European Free Trade Association (EFTA) area an average of four out of five people live within a 45-minute drive of the main campus of at least one university.
 Nevertheless, in one in five NUTS-3 regions the majority of the population cannot reach a university in 45 minutes.
 These regions together represent 14 % of the EU plus EFTA’s population.
 Two-thirds of these regions lost population since 2010, compared to less than one-third of the regions where the majority lives close to at least one university.
 Most of the regions with low access to a university are located in eastern Member States. [+]

 Is there anywhere in Europe where students can study without paying fees?
 Which countries charge the highest fees?
 What kind of financial support is offered to students, and who actually receives it?
 When students plan for higher education, one important element to consider is how much it will cost and whether they can receive any financial support.
 Reliable information on the costs and available student support in higher education is essential.

-This report aims to provide both an overview of the main features of national fee and support systems and more detailed information on each individual country.
-Forty-two national sheets present the reality of fees and financial support available to students in public or government-dependent private higher education institutions in short cycle, first and second cycle students in 2016/17.
-In particular, the publication describes the range of fees charged to national, EU and international students and specifies the categories of students that are required to pay, and those that may be exempt.
-Similarly, it explains the types and amounts of public support available in the form of grants and loans, as well as tax benefits and family allowances where applicable.
+The report shows how fee and support systems, including grants and loans, interact in higher education in Europe.
+It describes the range of fees charged to students in publicly-funded higher education, specifying the categories of students that are required to pay and those who may be exempt.
+It also explains the types and amounts of public support available in the form of grants and loans, as well as tax benefits and family allowances, where applicable. [+]